kncisco/SAML-XML-Metadata-DUO/README.md

 and....
 Voila!!!

 You can use these outputs to configure the appropriate settings within your DUO Generic Service Provider application.
+See the included instructions for setting up vManage with Duo SSO